 8.2.
 Hotel B: The Mid-Range Chain

-Hotel B, these types of hotels into the mid-range category, part of a well-established hotel chain.
+Hotel B is in the mid-range category and is part of a well-established hotel chain.
 These types of hotels usually focus on achieving a balance between quality and affordability.
 Building these types of hotels can cost you between $500,000 to $750,000 per room.
-Yes, building such hotels is still a big deal but the maintenance cost of these hotels can be very low if you compare it with the luxurious hotel we have talked about above.

 8.3.
 Hotel C: The Budget-Friendly Option